muffinista/mailchimp-api-ruby/README.md

 A basic example app to help kickstart you which - will also automatically install this package - is over in a public [github](https://github.com/mailchimp/mcapi2-ruby-examples) repo

-Make the following constants, in your enviornment file or where ever you are mentioning the constants.
+Make the following constants, in your environment file or where ever you are mentioning the constants.

     MAILCHIMP-API-KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-xxx"